evvv-vvve/rittou/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GPL-3.0 license License.
+Distributed under the GNU GPL-3.0 License.
 See `LICENSE` for more information.